tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 ## The HTML Document Structure

-Here's the code to start off your file; you'll add your SVG and JavaScript to this.
+Here's the code to start your file; you'll add your SVG and JavaScript to this.
 The file includes a link to (a [CDN-hosted](https://cdnjs.com/libraries/gsap)) GSAP.
-To keep things simple, you'll use an internal style sheet and internal JavaScript:
+To keep things simple, you'll write all of your markup, CSS, and JavaScript in the same file.

 ```html
 <!DOCTYPE html>